1967–68 NHL season: Highlights

+All twelve of the League's member teams played games on the same day for the first time on October 18, 1967, competing in six scheduled games — the most the League had ever scheduled on one day.

-On October 11, 1967, Jean Beliveau scored his 400th career goal on goaltender Hank Bassen of the Pittsburgh Penguins.
+On October 11, 1967, Jean Beliveau of Montreal scored his 400th career goal on goaltender Hank Bassen of the Pittsburgh Penguins.
 This also happened to be the first game in Penguins franchise history.

 The Canadiens stumbled out of the gate.
 In their first west coast road trip, the Seals beat them 2–1 and the Kings beat them 4–2.
 The Habs lost quite a few more and were in last place by December.
 But by January, Jean Beliveau began to score and others were inspired also.
 The Habs got very hot, winning 12 consecutive games and then put together 10 more wins to take the East Division lead.
-Paced by Gump Worsley, who had 6 shutouts and a 1.98 goals against average and backstopped the team to the fewest goals allowed in the league, managed to keep first place thereafter.
+Paced by Gump Worsley, who had 6 shutouts and a 1.98 goals against average and backstopped the team to the fewest goals allowed in the league, they managed to keep first place thereafter.
 Worsley, for the first time, made the first all-star team.

 On February 24, 1968, Rogie Vachon of Montreal was the victim of four goals by Rod Gilbert, who set an NHL record with 16 shots on goal.

 Eddie Giacomin again led the league with 8 shutouts, and led the Rangers to second place, bolstered by Jean Ratelle's emergence into stardom.

 Boston obtained Phil Esposito, Ken Hodge and Fred Stanfield in a blockbuster trade with Chicago.
 This trade, as shown over time, heavily favored the Bruins.
 This, coinciding with the rise of Bobby Orr, led to an improvement in Boston's play, and the Bruins led the league in scoring behind Esposito's 84 points and made the playoffs for the first time in nearly a decade.
 Though he missed action with a knee injury, Orr still won the Norris Trophy as the league's top defenceman.

 By contrast, the Chicago Black Hawks fell into a tailspin, and despite the scoring heroics of Bobby Hull and Stan Mikita, were hard pressed to make the playoffs.
 Mediocre team defence and goaltending was the culprit.
+However, they were able to beat the Rangers in the quarter-final round, but lost in the semi-final round to eventual Stanley Cup champion Montreal Canadiens.